-- It’s expensive and makes enough for several kids.
+- It’s inexpensive and makes enough for several kids.

 - You can easily add in glitter and fragrances.

 Make a big batch of homemade playdough to keep on hand as an easy afternoon preschool activity.
 Older kids love playing with playdough too!
 Additionally, you can store homemade playdough in tubs or ziplock bags and it will last for months to come.
 The salt is a natural preservative that helps maximize the playdough’s shelf life.
 This homemade playdough is also food-based, so while it’s not particularly delicious, it is edible.
 Finally, you can add all sorts of mix-ins to your playdough.
 Make mint playdough with mint extract and green food coloring.
 Or add lavender essential oil, glitter or even confetti!
 Sensory mix-ins will make homemade playdough even more fun for kids!

 My kids love playing with playdough and making colorful creations.
 Some of the benefits of playing with playdough include: